matanton666/php-pirate/README.md

 ## Usage

 Open `index.php` in your web browser, Enter your search query and the application will display the top 5 results from The Pirate Bay.
 Click on download to start downloading in the background.
 If you want to check the progress then go to your website address on port `8080` where the qbitorrent web client resides.
+*if you encounter issues try to restart the apache service `sudo service apache2 restart`

 ## Contributing